-There is no legal definition of 'sustainable food,' although some aspects, such as the terms ‘organic’ or ‘Fairtrade’, are clearly defined.
-Our working definition is that sustainable food should be produced, processed and traded in ways that:
+There is no legal definition of 'sustainable food,' although some aspects, such as the terms organic or Fairtrade, are clearly defined.

 - Contribute to thriving local economies and sustainable livelihoods - both in the UK and, in the case of imported products, in producer countries;